deloachtech/zepher-symfony/README.md

     composer require deloachtech/zepher-symfony

-A database table is added for the Zepher access control data.
+A database table is added for Zepher access control results.

 A new installation:
 * Includes a starter `config/zepher.json` object file.